Twelfth Night

 When is twelfth night?
 This is something we need to know.

-I am often confused, because some people say that it is the night of the 5th January and others say that it falls on the night of the sixth.
+I am often confused, because some people say that it is the night of the 5th of January and others say that it falls on the night of the sixth.
 Time to clear this up!

 Q & A